 - Be certain you are error-free; check for typos, punctuation, and spacing.

-- Always send as a PDF.
+- Always save and send your resume as a PDF.

 Now that your resume is pretty darn perfect, it’s time to focus on your cover letter.
 This is going to be what is seen first.
 It’s your handshake, your calling card, and the reason the hiring manager even bothers to take a look at your resume.
 Most likely, you’ll need to tailor it toward each different position you’re applying for, from the hiring person to the name of the position, to why you’re qualified.

-The basics of a generic type of cover letter:
+The basics of a generic cover letter:

 - Greeting: Similar to any other type of letter, you need to address the hiring personnel.